tsmith328/MyGaTech/README.md

 # MyGaTech
-Android application written purely in Java with Eclipse IDE.
+Android application written purely in Java with Eclipse IDE and Android Studio.

 ## Structures
 *  T-Square : fetch and parse data related to the user's classes, notify new assignment, grades, etc.